 How often should I remortgage?

-You should remortgage whenever your current deal ends — typically every 2 or 5 years depending on your fix period.
+Remortgage whenever your current deal ends — typically every 2 or 5 years.
 When your deal ends, you’ll roll onto the lender’s Standard Variable Rate (SVR), which is almost always significantly higher.
-Start looking for a new deal 3–6 months before your current one expires to avoid a gap on the SVR.
+Start looking 3–6 months before your current deal expires.

 Does a longer mortgage term mean lower monthly payments?